Remote Airstrip Upgrade Programme

 - Other infrastructure such as animal proof fencing.

-The Programme does not cover landside works including terminals, hangars, buildings or commercial developments.
+The Program does not cover landside works including terminals, hangars, buildings or commercial developments.

 Applications for funding can be made by airstrip owners, such as community groups, Indigenous organisations and local governments in remote areas that require aerodrome upgrades.